Daniel Ek: Spotify

+Neko Health

+Ek co-founded the medical technology company Neko Health in 2018, along with engineer Hjalmar Nilsonne.
+The company emerged from stealth mode in 2023 showcasing its non-invasive full-body scanning technology, which uses sensors and artificial intelligence to collect and analyze health data.
+Initially self-funded with €30 million from Ek through his investment vehicle, the company has since received backing from outside investors.
+The company operates in Stockholm and London as of 2024.
+Ek chairs the company but is not involved in daily operations.

+Prima Materia

+Ek established Prima Materia, an investment company, along with Spotify investor Shakil Khan in February 2021, pledging to invest $1 billion into European "moonshots."
+Prima Materia was an early investor in German defense technology company Helsing, of which Ek is chairman.
+In 2025, the Financial Times reported Prima Materia led a €600 million (£446 million) investment in Helsing.

+Views

 Political positions

 In 2016, Ek and fellow Spotify co-founder Martin Lorentzon wrote an open letter on the blogging platform Medium to the Swedish government saying that if certain changes to Swedish law regarding housing, taxation, and education are not made, Spotify will be forced to relocate from the country.
 More specifically, Ek claims that the high taxes in Sweden on stock options makes it difficult to incentivize programmers to work at startups when startups have trouble competing with larger companies on salary.
 Moreover, Ek claims the Swedish permitting policy is overly restrictive, limiting the supply of affordable housing.

+Music and streaming

+In an interview with Music Ally in 2020, Ek stated, "There is a narrative fallacy here, combined with the fact that, obviously, some artists that used to do well in the past may not do well in this future landscape, where you can't record music once every three to four years and think thats going to be enough."
+Ek added that "the artists today that are making it realise that it's about creating a continuous engagement with their fans.
+It is about putting the work in, about the storytelling around the album, and about keeping a continuous dialogue with your fans."

 Personal life

 In 2016, Ek married Sofia Levander, his longtime partner, at Lake Como.
-At Ek's wedding, Bruno Mars was invited to perform and Chris Rock officiated; he invited numerous guests, including Mark Zuckerberg.
-Ek and his wife have two children together.
+At Ek's wedding, Bruno Mars performed and Chris Rock officiated; he invited numerous guests, including Mark Zuckerberg.
+Ek and his wife have two daughters together.